aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/_index.md

 - **Is there a performance impact?** Aspose.Drawing is optimized for large‑scale batch processing and runs with minimal memory overhead.
 - **Where can I find sample code?** Inside each tutorial link below (e.g., “Lines, Curves, and Shapes”).

-## What is “how to edit images” with Aspose.Drawing?
+## What is Aspose.Drawing Image Editing?
-Editing images with Aspose.Drawing means using a fully managed .NET API to draw, modify, and export graphics without relying on GDI+ or external tools.
+Aspose.Drawing image editing means using a fully managed .NET API to draw, modify, and export graphics without relying on GDI+ or external tools.
 The library abstracts low‑level drawing operations into easy‑to‑use classes such as **Graphics**, **Pen**, **Brush**, and **Font**, letting you focus on visual results rather than platform quirks.

-## Why use Aspose.Drawing for image editing?
+## Why Use Aspose.Drawing for Image Editing?
 - **Cross‑format consistency** – Create a single source image and export to PNG, JPEG, SVG, or PDF without losing quality.
 - **No native dependencies** – Works in cloud, containers, or server‑side environments where GDI+ is unavailable.
-- **Rich feature set** – Supports anti‑aliasing, transparency, gradient fills, and advanced text layout out of the box.
+- **Rich feature set** – Supports anti‑aliasing, transparency, gradient fills, **vector graphics**, and advanced **text rendering** out of the box.
 - **Scalable licensing** – From individual developers to enterprise deployments.

 ## Prerequisites